Naoray/laravel-github-monolog/README.md

 If the same error occurs again, instead of creating a duplicate, a new comment is automatically added to track the occurrence:

 <img src="https://github.com/user-attachments/assets/c76fd583-63a9-49b8-a7fb-a6dcf2c00ee6" width="800" alt="comment added">

-## Features

-- 😊 Automatically creates GitHub issues from log entries
-- 🔍 Groups similar errors into the same issue
-- 💬 Adds comments to existing issues when the same error occurs again
-- 🏷️ Customizable labels for better organization

 ## Installation